PriyanshMathur-28/Recoupe/README.md

 | `data/recovered_cases.sqlite3` | Confirmed recoveries with attribution |
 | `logs/audit_log.sqlite3` + `.csv` + `.json` | Store of record + projections |

-The audit row is 26 columns (12 legacy fields pinned first, then 14 policy fields), so one row answers all four audit questions: what the model proposed, what the gate decided, which rule decided it, and whether the customer was contacted.
-Tables self-widen on connect via `ALTER TABLE` — no migration step.

-## Degradation

-Live mode fails closed rather than faking external effects.

-- **Calendar** down → logged, CSV detection continues.
-- **Gmail** failure → that case escalates as a technical error, budget untouched, batch continues.
-  A dead grant is `GmailAuthError`, which names the remedy instead of looking transient.
-- **LLM** → Groq → Gemini → deterministic twin; response shapes validated, not trusted.
-- **Razorpay** → needs both `id` and `short_url`.
-Test Mode's 30-link cap surfaces as `PaymentLinkLimitError` and degrades to a message-only send.
-- **Vapi** → refuses rather than simulating; no webhook secret means server pushes aren't trusted.

-## Compliance posture

-The contact window, attempt cap, and language filter are **self-imposed operating policy**, inspired by the spirit of RBI's fair-practice principles. **No RBI compliance is claimed** — this collects commercial B2B receivables, a different regime from consumer loan recovery.
-What does apply: **TRAI DLT** registration for bulk commercial SMS/WhatsApp and the **DPDP Act 2023** posture for PII.
-Email is the only fully wired channel *because of* DLT — SMS and WhatsApp need registration and template approval first, so they are absent rather than half-built.

 ## Testing

 ```bat